mxw/mxawng/src/collections/_recs/brain/hadestown.md

-great.  for me, what made the show such a vital evolution of the [concept album][ca] were the chants and the further development of the epics.  in the NYTW and NT versions of the show, chant ii and epic iii in particular manage to portray the varied complexity of relationship conflicts, and then draw an in-story parallel between the troubles of the gods and those of orpheus and eurydice.  what results is a timeless (and authentically greek myth!) sense of relatability---love is hard, trying, laborious, and ultimately, rejuvenating, for gods, men, and the earth alike.
+great.  for me, what made the show such a vital evolution of the [concept album][ca] were the chants and the further development of the epics.  in the NYTW and NT versions of the show, chant ii and epic iii in particular manage to portray the varied complexity of relationship conflicts, and then draw a narrative parallel between the troubles of the gods and those of orpheus and eurydice.  what results is a timeless (and authentically greek myth!) sense of relatability---love is hard, trying, laborious, and ultimately, rejuvenating, for gods, men, and the earth alike.